dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * \*hate
 * we're actually gonna learn some shit
 * let me know if you want to try some cool hardware - we can try working that out
+* bolded are things i like and recommend